Survey finds most doctors have heard negative remarks about race, age, or gender

 More than half of doctors polled in a new survey said they have heard an offensive comment from patients about a personal characteristic such as their age, gender, race, or ethnicity.

+It found that 59 percent of all doctors reported hearing an "offensive remark" relating to a personal characteristic, which were defined as age, gender, ethnicity/national origin, race, weight, political views, religion, accent, location of medical education, or sexual orientation.

+Released last week, the survey was a collaboration between WebMD/Medscape and STAT, a national health publication.

-Of health care providers surveyed, black and Asian-American doctors were were most likely to report hearing biased remarks from patients, with 70 percent of black doctors and 69 percent of Asian-American doctors reporting offensive comments.
+Of health care providers surveyed, black and Asian-American doctors were most likely to report hearing biased remarks from patients, with 70 percent of black doctors and 69 percent of Asian-American doctors reporting offensive comments, the survey found.

 Forty-three percent of Asian-American physicians reported patients making remarks about their ethnicity, the highest of all groups, while 39 percent of black doctors reported hearing comments about their race.